david-leyendecker/arazzo-builder/software-design-document.md

   onFailure?: ArazzoCriterionTarget\[\];
 }

 ## **4\.
-Rete.js Integration & Kontextuelle Logik**
+Rete.js Integration & Contextual Logic**

-Anstatt einer statischen Komponenten-Bibliothek wird ein **kontextsensitiver Erstellungs-Flow** implementiert:
+Instead of a static component library, a **context-sensitive creation flow** is implemented:

-1. **Context-Menu Plugin:** Beim Rechtsklick auf den Canvas oder beim Ziehen einer Verbindung in den leeren Raum öffnet sich ein Menü.
+1. **Context-Menu Plugin:** Right-clicking on the canvas or dragging a connection into empty space opens a menu.
-2. **Socket-Filtering:** Rete.js prüft den Typ des Ausgangs-Sockets.
-Wenn von einem onSuccess-Port gezogen wird, schlägt das System automatisch neue Steps oder End-Knoten vor.
+2. **Socket-Filtering:** Rete.js checks the type of the output socket.
+If dragging from an onSuccess port, the system automatically suggests new Steps or End nodes.
-3. **Parent-Child Relation:** Knoten können Unterknoten (z.B. für komplexe inputs oder assertions) direkt über Inline-Buttons am Knoten selbst erzeugen.
+3. **Parent-Child Relation:** Nodes can create child nodes (e.g., for complex inputs or assertions) directly via inline buttons on the node itself.

 ## **5\.
-UI/UX Design Komponenten**
+UI/UX Design Components**

-1. **Workflow Canvas:** Hauptbereich (Rete.js).
+1. **Workflow Canvas:** Main area (Rete.js).
-2. **Contextual Creator:** Ein dynamisches Popup-Menü, das basierend auf dem aktuellen Fokus (z.B. selektierter Node oder gezogene Verbindung) relevante Arazzo-Bausteine anbietet.
+2. **Contextual Creator:** A dynamic popup menu that offers relevant Arazzo building blocks based on the current focus (e.g., selected node or active connection).
-3. **Contextual Inspector:** Rechtes Panel für detaillierte Attribut-Bearbeitung des selektierten Nodes.
+3. **Contextual Inspector:** Right panel for detailed attribute editing of the selected node.
-4. **Source Manager:** Verwaltung der referenzierten OpenAPI-Dokumente.
+4. **Source Manager:** Management of referenced OpenAPI documents.

 ## **6\.
-Implementierungs-Roadmap**
+Implementation Roadmap**

 ### **Phase 1: Core & Context Logic**

 * Setup Vue 3 \+ Vite \+ TS \+ Rete.js.
-* Implementierung des **Context-Menu Plugins** für Rete.js.
+* Implementation of the **Context-Menu Plugin** for Rete.js.
-* Entwicklung der Logik für "Action-Triggered Node Creation".
+* Development of logic for "Action-Triggered Node Creation".

 ### **Phase 2: Arazzo Validation & YAML**

-* Mapping der visuellen Verbindungen auf onSuccess/onFailure Pfade.
+* Mapping visual connections to onSuccess/onFailure paths.
-* YAML-Export Logik.
+* YAML export logic.

 ### **Phase 3: Smart Suggestions**

-* Vorschlagen von operationIds basierend auf dem Kontext des vorherigen Schrittes.
+* Suggesting operationIds based on the context of the previous step.